contensis/contensis.github.io/docs-src/api-keys/view-and-filter-api-keys.md

 # Viewing API Keys
 API keys provide a way to secure content types for your application.
-You can view the keys for the current project by navigating to the API keys listing screen.
+You can view the keys for the current project by navigating to the *API Keys* listing screen.

 ## API Keys list
 1. Press the **Content Types & Entries** button in the sidebar.
 The drawer will open revealing a number of options.